 We Insure Joins Forces with Adwerx to Power Digital Advertising for All Franchise Locations

+Founded in 2010, We Insure is licensed to offer property, vehicle, business, and life insurance services across Florida and parts of Georgia.
+We Insure works with multiple carriers, providing the best rates for their customers.

-"We Insure has always been dedicated to providing an unparalleled customer experience," said We Insure CEO Philip Visali.
-"Working with Adwerx allows us to maintain our focus on the client and contributes to the success of our agents, securing their personal brand in a digital world."
+"We Insure has always been dedicated to providing unparalleled customer and producer experiences," said We Insure CEO Philip Visali.
+"Working with Adwerx allows us to maintain our focus on the client and contributes to the success of our producers, securing their personal brand in a digital world."

 The Adwerx Enterprise Platform is the only automated digital advertising solution designed specifically for leading insurance providers, brokerages, and agencies to deploy personalized, compliant, online ads for agents and branches.
-By automating digital marketing at scale, We Insure is building personal and corporate brand awareness online and driving increases in agent productivity.
-This provides a strategic advantage for their agents, who are able to integrate with their CRM to customize their marketing efforts for segmented audiences.
-Traditionally, this level of advertising has been inhibited by the time and expertise required to abide by compliance requirements, and has not been seen at this scale in the insurance industry.
+By automating digital marketing at scale, We Insure is building personal and corporate brand awareness online and driving increases in producer efficiency.
+This provides a strategic advantage for their producers, who are able to integrate with their CRM to customize their marketing efforts for segmented audiences.
+Traditionally, personalized advertising of this kind has been a non-starter for producers due to compliance concerns and the time and expertise required to deploy digital campaigns, and has not been seen at this scale in the insurance industry.

 Both companies are focused on simple, affordable solutions for their customers and have seen unprecedented growth over the past few years, scaling both in reach and in size.
 Since 2010, We Insure has grown to 152 partners and 95 franchises, ranking #287 on 2019's Entrepreneur 360TM.
 In their first six years in business, Adwerx has scaled to serve more than 200,000 customers and has over 100 employees, making Inc. 5000's list of fastest growing private companies three years in a row.